How do scientists learn about space?

 - What type of waves have the longest wavelengths?

 - What type of waves have the lowest frequency?

 - What is the visible light region?

 - What do scientists use the electromagnetic spectrum for?

 - In the electromagnetic spectrum, which wavelengths are shorter than visible light?
 Which are longer than visible light?
-Which are relatively cool?
-Which are relatively hot?
+Which are relatively cooler?
+Which are relatively hotter?